 Hypnosis in Ancient Cultures

 The word “hypnosis” comes from the Greek word Hypnos, meaning sleep.
 James Braid is given credit for coining the phrase in 1843, due to his belief (at the time) that hypnosis was strongly related to sleep.
 Later, he revised his thinking and tried to rename it “monoideism” (fixation of attention), but the term hypnosis had already caught on and proved difficult to change.
 Despite the phrase not existing as we know it until the 1840s, it is thought that elements of hypnotism go back to civilizations before 1AD.
+In the video and article below, I will share with you the important points from my research on the history of hypnosis:

 It is difficult to know if what we now consider hypnosis existed in ancient times, primarily because records of ancient communications are rare and not very specific.
 There are mentions in early texts, however, that appear to indicate hypnosis-related behavior.
 The ancient Hindus, Egyptians, and American Indians talked about certain practices that appear to employ elements of modern hypnotism, including references to the use of fixed-attention, incantations, and trance-like states.